EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “It’s fine.”
 I stood up from the bench.

 “It was fun talking to you two, but it’s getting late, we better take our leave now.”
-The sun had begun dipping in the sky, making the towering clock tower cast a TKsizable shadow across the ground.
+The sun had begun dipping in the sky, making the towering clock tower cast a long  shadow across the ground.

 “Esther, wait-”